Commercial Litigation Process

 So you have now been offered and accepted an ATE insurance quotation, and your legal dispute is on cover.
 What happens next?

 Your commercial lawyers primary aim is to assist you in resolving your legal dispute, and hopefully in your favour.
 Disputes can concern anything from unpaid bills, unfulfilled contracts, construction-related claims to defective or ineffective products, and there can be different remedies sought for each, but in our ongoing commercial dispute example, we will assume you are seeking a monetary damages claim.

-From the outset, it is more likely that your legal dispute will not be settled in Court, but somewhere along the long and winding legal process system.
+From the outset, it is more likely that your legal dispute will not be settled in Court, but somewhere along the long and winding legal litigation process system.

 The least expensive and fastest route to a settlement is achieved by the opposing lawyers simply talking to each other, or negotiating.
 You may not have been able to agree a settlement with your opponent personally, but with the lawyers now talking and making recommendations to their respective clients, a resolution may be still be reached.